Films can qualify as British in one of three ways. They must meet the requirements of one of the following:

 - Production budget (interim)/final cost report (final) – the most up-to-date copy of the total long-form budget.

-- A copy of the chain of title – the most up-to-date [if applying for points under section A3(b)].
+- A copy of the chain of title – the most up-to-date [only if applying for points under section A3(b)].

 If you are applying for Final Certification we will also require a physical DVD copy of the finished project and a hard copy of the accountant’s report if you are applying for points in sections C and D.